Rick-healy/PoCSampleApp/README.md

 This function generates CSV data and sends it to a storage queue:

 1. Start the function app locally
-2. Send a GET request with correlation ID on your URL: `http://localhost:7072/api/HttpTrigger_Utility_CreateCSV?correlationId=test123` If you dont provide a correlationId it will generate a random one.
+2. Send a GET request with correlation ID: `http://localhost:7072/api/HttpTrigger_Utility_CreateCSV?correlationId=test123`
+   - If you don't provide a correlationId, it will generate a random one
 3. In the Azure Portal, navigate to your storage account, select "Queues", then "outbound-csv-queue"
 4. You should see messages containing your correlation ID and the generated data

+#### ServiceBusQueueTrigger_Processor

+This function processes messages from a Service Bus queue:

+1. Start the function app locally
+2. Use the Azure Portal or Service Bus Explorer to send a test message to the "inbound_queue"
+3. Observe the terminal output showing the received message

+#### HttpTrigger_Test_NotificationReceiver

+This function simulates receiving notifications:

+1. Start the function app locally
+2. Send a GET request with a test message: `http://localhost:7072/api/HttpTrigger_Test_NotificationReceiver?message=TestNotification`
+3. Check the terminal output for "NOTIFICATION RECEIVED: TestNotification"

 #### HttpTrigger_Outbound_Email